DavidDeLille/book_summaries/The_Art_Of_Software_Security_Assessment/CH2_Design_Review.md

 Sometimes chain of trust is the only option, but an auditor needs to review the impact of this model and whether it is appropriate.
 It often results in complex and subtle trust relationships that attackers an exploit.

 #### Defence in Depth
+Defence in depth = layering protections so that the compromise of any component is mitigated by other controls.

+Layered defences can inform component piorities during the review.

 ### Principles of Software Design
 ### Fundamental Design Flaws